 Based on critic reviews from other sites, which got a copy of the game weeks before anyone else, we all expected the game to be universally loved and praised by everyone – sadly, the internet is full of people who love to throw their toys out of the pram if they don’t agree with any form of media.
 This resulted in silly petitions to rewrite the game, an onslaught of downvotes on Metacritic (as they think the ‘user score’ means anything), and even some cases of harassment and fabricating obscene lies about the actors and director over on social media.

 To quote the PlayStation store listing: “When a violent event disrupts the peace, Ellie begins a relentless journey for justice.
 Hunting those responsible, she’s confronted by devastating physical and emotional repercussions of her actions.”
-Thus begins your journey, this time as Ellie and her close friend as they travel to Seattle in search of those responsible.
+Thus begins your journey, this time as Ellie and her close friend, travelling to Seattle in search of those responsible.

 If you’re aiming to be stealthy and save your bullets for the more intense moments, you can squat down and work your way through the high grass without anyone noticing (most of the time).
 The developers have also added the ability to go prone now as well, letting you lie down and crawl through low grass with a similar effect.
 The only downside here is that you move incredibly slow.
 Also, fans of the original game will love the fact that you no longer need to craft shivs to take out the infected silently, Ellie has her own unbreakable knife!